Hard Water Stain on Stainless Steel: Top Tips for Restoring Shine

 4. Use a rag or sponge to scrub the area gently.

-Hard water stains are caused by a buildup of minerals, most commonly calcium and magnesium.
-This occurs when the groundwater in your local area flows through certain kinds of stone (usually limestone).
+• This occurs when the groundwater in your local area flows through certain kinds of stone (usually limestone).

-As the water flows through the stone, minerals dissolve into the water.
-This continues until the water comes out of your tap, where some of the excess minerals are deposited on nearby surfaces.
+• It continues until the water comes out of your tap, where some of the excess minerals are deposited on nearby surfaces.

 This is why you’ll notice more staining in areas that are frequently wet, such as shower heads and faucets.
+If you let the stains sit on the surface for a long time, these elements will start oxidizing and eventually, it will lead to a rusty appliance or sink.

 Unsure if you’re dealing with hard water?
 Learn about the key signs of mineral-heavy water to make an informed decision.